acm-uiuc/pixel-server/README.md

 # Framebuffer
+Backend for ACM Pixel.
-Basic C program that writes to the Linux Framebuffer
+C program that loads the Linux FrameBuffer into memory and listens to POST requests to update the FrameBuffer.